ramadhanafif/Ethernet2-ESP32/README.md

-# Deprecated/Archived Library
+# Ethernet "2" Library for Arduino

-This library is no longer going to be used, since the official Arduino library has been updated and works great https://github.com/arduino-libraries/Ethernet
+Forked from https://github.com/adafruit/Ethernet2 but with some edits to ensure it works on ESP32.

+***Note: Tested ONLY on ESP32.***

 License
 -------